ogrodje/ogrodje-events/README.md

 # Ogrodje Events

+> ⚠️ This project is slowly being replaced by a more capable system named [goo](https://github.com/ogrodje/goo).

 This is a tool and a service for collecting internal and external events we are passionate about.

 Current production: [dogodki.ogrodje.si](https://dogodki.ogrodje.si)